tefkah/emacs-docs-converter/pages/Inline-Functions.md

 *   Macro: **inline-letevals** *(bindings…) body…*

     This is similar to `let` (see [Local Variables](Local-Variables.html)): it sets up local variables as specified by `bindings`, and then evaluates `body` with those bindings in effect.
-Each element of `bindings` should be either a symbol or a list of the form `(var expr)`<!-- /@w -->; the result is to evaluate `expr` and bind `var` to the result.
+Each element of `bindings` should be either a symbol or a list of the form `(var expr)`; the result is to evaluate `expr` and bind `var` to the result.
 The tail of `bindings` can be either `nil` or a symbol which should hold a list of arguments, in which case each argument is evaluated, and the symbol is bound to the resulting list.

 <!---->